Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks: Benchmark

 In our proposed \benchmark benchmark, each task is formally defined as a structured tuple: \( \mathcal{S}_i = \left( \mathcal{V}_i, \mathcal{Q}_i, \mathcal{T}_i, \mathcal{R}_i, \mathcal{A}_i, \mathcal{J}_i \right) \) where: \( \mathcal{V}_i \) denotes the multimodal context, which may comprise a single image, text, multiple images, or video frames.
 These visual inputs are carefully selected to reflect diverse real-world scenarios. \( \mathcal{Q}_i \) is the query associated with \( \mathcal{V}_i \) that necessitates multi-step deep reasoning and the strategic use of external tools. \( \mathcal{T}_i \subseteq \mathcal{T}_c = \{ t_k \}_{k=1}^{N} \) is the subset of tools employed to resolve the query, where \( \mathcal{T}_c \) is a predefined library of \( N \) tools encompassing perception, visual operation, math, and artistic tasks.
 Further details are in Appendix~\S\ref{tool_details}. \( \mathcal{R}_i = \{ (t_j, a_j, r_j) \}_{j=1}^{m} \) is the deep reasoning trace, capturing the sequence of interactions during problem-solving.
 Here, each step is defined as a triplet \( (t_j, a_j, r_j) \), where \( t_j \) is the tool used, \( a_j \) the input arguments, and \( r_j \) the resultant output. \( \mathcal{A}_i \) is the final answer derived from the reasoning process, which may take various forms, including textual explanations, numeric values, or generated content.
 Finally, the justification, \( \mathcal{J}_i \) explains the reasoning trace in natural language to support \( \mathcal{A}_i \) and enhance interpretability.

-In our framework, \( \mathcal{T}_c \) comprises a collection of 14 tools distributed across diverse environments.
+In our framework, \( \mathcal{T}_c \) comprises a carefully curated collection of 14 tools distributed across diverse environments.
+These 14 tools capture the breadth of capabilities required for real-world, vision-centric reasoning.
 A comprehensive list of these tools is presented in Appendix~\S\ref{tool_details}.
 The queries \( \mathcal{Q} \) are classified into three distinct categories: \emph{factual}, \emph{interpretive}, and \emph{generative}.
 Illustrative examples of these query types are provided in Appendix~\S\ref{Agent_x_examples}.
 In the case of a factual query, the answer is a specific, uniquely determined value, such as a number or a phrase.
-For an interpretive query, the final answer typically consists of descriptive text.
+For an interpretive query, the final answer consists of descriptive text.
 While the answer is not unique, it conveys a general concept or idea, with the final response comprising a reference answer.
 For a generative query, we do not directly utilize the generated output since the \lmms are descriptive models; they only provide textual descriptions rather than generating visual content like images/videos.
 In these instances, \( \mathcal{A}_i = \emptyset \).